eprom/cbs/_pages/contribute/index.md

     nav: "contribute"
 ---

-The CBS platform is built by technology volunteers and the open source community.
-With input from the Red Cross and Red Crescent volunteers who are implementing the platform on the ground, the technology volunteers help us create a platform which is fit for purpose and which holds the potential to help save lives.
+The CBS platform is built by technology contributors and the open source community.
+With input from the Red Cross and Red Crescent volunteers who are implementing the platform on the ground, the technology contributors help us create a platform which is fit for purpose.

-We are constantly looking for engaged volunteers to contribute to the development of our community based surveillance platform.
+We are constantly looking for engaged contributors to help us with the development of our community based surveillance platform.

 *There are several ways to start contributing.*
 - [Contact us](https://cbsrc.org/contactus/) to find out how you can best get started.